 Federal Legal Holidays Definition

-Federal legal holidays are day offs declared by the U.S. federal government that are exclusive only to its employees.
+Federal legal holidays are days off declared by the U.S. federal government that applies to its employees.
+But, many employers base days off on federal legal holidays.
 Other holidays are left to the discretion of the individual state jurisdiction.

 The U.S. has not assigned specific days that all employees receive as mandatory holidays.
 Instead, the federal government recognizes a holiday schedule that is applicable to its employees.